cabforum/smime/SBR.md

 A Certificate issued to a Subscriber SHALL contain, within the Certificate's `certificatePolicies` extension, a policy identifier that is specified in [Section 7.1.6.1](#7161-reserved-certificate-policy-identifiers).

-The Certificate MAY also contain additional policy identifier(s) defined by the Issuing CA. The Issuing CA SHALL document in its CP and/or CPS that the Certificates it issues containing the specified policy identifier(s) are managed in accordance with these Requirements.
+The Certificate MAY also contain additional policy identifier(s) documented by the Issuing CA in its CP and/or CPS.

 ### 7.1.7 Usage of policy constraints extension